bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-After you\'ve assessed your current SEO strategy, you should analyze the competitors\' SEO strategies.
-This will give you a sense of what is and isn\'t working for them, as well as areas where you can capitalize to gain an advantage.
+After you&apos;ve assessed your current SEO strategy, you should analyze the competitors&apos; SEO strategies.
+This will give you a sense of what is and isn&apos;t working for them, as well as areas where you can capitalize to gain an advantage.
 Begin by compiling a list of your main competitors, which should include those in your service area and the ones who consistently rank high in the SERPs for your main keywords.
 Next, you